Your Basket

 Role of Antibiotics

-In this large cohort study (source), antibiotic exposure during pregnancy or early infancy was not associated with an increased risk of autism spectrum disorder, intellectual disorder, or language disorder in children.
+In this large cohort study (source), antibiotic exposure during pregnancy or early infancy was not associated with an increased risk of autism.
 However, elevated risks were observed in several subgroups such as children using antibiotics during very early life and those with long term antibiotic use, which warrants attention and further investigation.

 Other Potential Interventions